Coinsnap/Bitcoin-Voting/readme.txt

 == Installation ==

-### 1. Install the Bitcoin Donation plug-in from the WordPress directory. ###
+### 1. Install the Coinsnap Bitcoin Voting plug-in from the WordPress directory. ###

-The Bitcoin Donation can be searched and installed in the WordPress plugin directory.
+The Coinsnap Bitcoin Voting can be searched and installed in the WordPress plugin directory.

 In your WordPress instance, go to the Plugins > Add New section.
-In the search you enter Coinsnap and get as a result the Bitcoin Donation plugin displayed.
+In the search you enter Coinsnap and get as a result the Coinsnap Bitcoin Voting plugin displayed.

 Then click Install.

 After successful installation, click Activate and then you can start setting up the plugin.

-### 2. Connect Coinsnap account with Bitcoin Donation plugin ###
+### 2. Connect Coinsnap account with Coinsnap Bitcoin Voting plugin ###

-After you have installed and activated the Bitcoin Donation plugin, you need to set Coinsnap or BTCPay server up.
-You can find Bitcoin Donations settings in the sidebar on the left under “Bitcoin Donations”.
+After you have installed and activated the Coinsnap Bitcoin Voting plugin, you need to set Coinsnap or BTCPay server up.
+You can find Coinsnap Bitcoin Voting settings in the sidebar on the left under “Bitcoin Voting”.

-To set up Bitcoin Lightning donation, please enter your Coinsnap Store ID and your API key besides the other parameters there; you can find these in your Coinsnap account under “Settings -> Store”, “Coinsnap Shop”.
+To set up Bitcoin Lightning voting, please enter your Coinsnap Store ID and your API key besides the other parameters there; you can find these in your Coinsnap account under “Settings -> Store”, “Coinsnap Shop”.

 If you don’t have a Coinsnap account yet, you can do so via the link shown: [Coinsnap Registration](https://app.coinsnap.io/register).